-All 22 of our investments added since August 2001 have been in tiny technology companies, and we consider 20 of the companies in our current venture capital investment portfolio to be tiny technology companies.
-Nevertheless, at March 31, 2005, only 66.8 percent of the net asset value attributable to our venture capital investment portfolio, or 31.1 percent of our net asset value, was invested in tiny technology companies, which may limit our ability to achieve our investment objective.
+All 24 of our initial investments from August 2001 through June 2005 have been in tiny technology companies, and we consider 21 of the companies in our current venture capital investment portfolio to be tiny technology companies.
+Nevertheless, at June 30, 2005, only 49.6 percent of the net asset value attributable to our venture capital investment portfolio, or 28.3 percent of our net asset value, was invested in tiny technology companies, which may limit our ability to achieve our investment objective.

-We are dependent upon key management personnel for future success.
+We are dependent upon key management personnel for future success and may not be able to retain them.

 We are dependent for the selection, structuring, closing and monitoring of our investments on the diligence and skill of our senior management and other key advisers.
-We utilize lawyers and outside consultants, including two of our directors, Kelly S. Kirkpatrick, Ph.D., and especially Lori D. Pressman, to assist us in conducting due diligence when evaluating potential investments.
+We utilize lawyers and outside consultants, including two of our directors, Dr. Kelly S. Kirkpatrick and Lori D. Pressman, to assist us in conducting due diligence when evaluating potential investments.
 There is generally no publicly available information about the companies in which we invest, and we rely significantly on the diligence of our employees and advisers to obtain information in connection with our investment decisions.
 Our future success to a significant extent depends on the continued service and coordination of our senior management team, and particularly depends on our Chairman and Chief Executive Officer, Charles E. Harris.
 The departure of any of our executive officers, key employees or advisers could materially adversely affect our ability to implement our business strategy.
 We do not maintain for our benefit any key man life insurance on any of our officers or employees.
-On January 1, 2005, Douglas W. Jamison assumed the roles of President, Chief Operating Officer and Chief Financial Officer.

-We will need to hire additional employees, especially as the size of our portfolio increases.
+We will need to hire additional $\mbox{ employees}$ as the size of our portfolio increases.

 We anticipate that it will be necessary for us to add investment professionals with expertise in venture capital and/or tiny technology and administrative and support staff to accommodate the increasing size of our portfolio.
-We are currently actively seeking to hire a senior controller.
-We may need to provide additional scientific, business, accounting, legal or investment training for our new hires.
+We may need to provide additional scientific, business, accounting, legal or investment training for our hires.
 There is competition for highly qualified personnel, and we may not be successful in our efforts to recruit and retain highly qualified personnel.